Demba Diop: Life

+Driven by his ambition for his city, he was elected Mayor of the Commune of Mbour on February 27th 1966, defeating Ibou Kébé, and was officially installed on March 10th 1966.
+His election reflected a clear desire to make Mbour shine and transform it into a dynamic center for development and modern urban organization.
+He thus became a symbol of commitment to Mbour, deeply attached to the history, development, and future of the commune.

+On January 12th 1967, during the celebration of the 40th anniversary of the appointment of Mbour's first mayor, Demba Diop participated actively in the commemorative activities.
+A few weeks later, on February 3rd 1967, he was assassinated on the premises of the Thiès Governance by Abdou Ndaffa Faye, in tragic circumstances that would leave a lasting mark on the national consciousness.
+His funeral took place in Mbour in the presence of Léopold Sédar Senghor, Lamine Guèye, and many other dignitaries.

+The officially designated masterminds were deputies Jacques d’Erneville and Ibou Kébé, who were sentenced to life imprisonment and twenty years of imprisonment, respectively.
+Fourteen other individuals were also sentenced to five years in prison.

+In 1962, Demba Diop presented Liberté 1, a film directed by Yves Ciampi, starring Nanette Senghor and Iba Guèye.
+Passionate about sports, Demba Diop was a former school champion in the discus throw, a multiple-time member of the national athletics team, and a co-founder of the Stade de Mbour club, of which he became the first president.
+During his tenure, the Stade de l’Amitié was built for the 1963 « Jeux de l’Amitié », and it was later renamed in his honor following his passing.
+Even today, the Demba Diop Stadium in Dakar perpetuates the memory of a man whose journey remains deeply tied to public service, education, political engagement, and sacrifice for the Senegalese nation.

 Death

 Diop was assassinated on 3 February 1967.
 On the way to a meeting, he was stabbed in a parking lot in Thiès by Abdou N'Daffa Faye, a partisan of Diop's Mbour political rival (and deputy mayor of Mbour) Jacques d'Erneville.
 Faye was sentenced to death and was the first person in post-independence Senegal to be executed.

 Diop's funeral in Mbour was an episode of national mourning, with President Senghor and Lamine Guèye in attendance.

 This political violence, rare in Senegal, has had a long legacy.
 Opponents of Senghor's Socialist Party, as well as former supporters of Senghor's early rival Mamadou Dia, point to the executions as part of a pattern of suppression of political enemies in Senegal, where these two crimes were used as justification for a witchhunt.
 Regardless of the truth of these claims, the next year saw repression against violent Dakar student protests in May 68, and the introduction of constitutional changes, approved by the referendum of 22 February 1970, which created a Presidential system, greatly expanding presidential powers in what had become a de facto one party state.